|Course coordinator(s)||dr. AG Nieuwenhuizen|

 |Lecturer(s)||dr. AG Nieuwenhuizen|

 |Examiner(s)||dr. AG Nieuwenhuizen|

 Language of instruction:

 Assumed knowledge on:

-After successful completion of this course students are expected to have basic knowledge on:
+After successful completion of this course students are expected to have insight in:

-Hand-outs of the lectures; a syllabus of the practicals; information on the online learning platform and several chapters from Silverthorn DU, Human Physiology: an integrated approach, Pearson.
+Hand-outs of the lectures, a syllabus of the practicals, the information on Blackboard, additional papers, and several chapters from Silverthorn DU, Human Physiology: an integrated approach, 6th ed.
+Pearson, 2012.

 |Verplicht voor:||BVG||Nutrition and Health||BSc||1MO|